-As I recently said, in 2013 I’m choosing happiness.
+As I recently said, this year I’m choosing happiness.
 Does that mean being happy is my New Year’s resolution?
 Absolutely not!

 Why?
 Because I actually want this to work.

 Over the years I’ve made plenty of New Year’s resolutions but I don’t think I’ve ever really stuck to them.
 I bet you probably haven’t managed many either.
 In fact it’s a bit depressing to think about them really, isn’t it?
 But let’s not be too down on ourselves because I’ve realised most resolutions are really doomed to fail before Big Ben has even finished chiming.

 I promised myself that this year I was going to bring my years of project management experience to bear on my personal life.
 As soon as I put my work hat on to start thinking about what I wanted to achieve it was glaringly obvious that ‘resolutions’ weren’t the way to go.
 The most critical part of any project is the goal setting and planning phase at the beginning.
 You can’t just rush in and expect a good outcome.
 New Year’s resolutions are the equivalent of turning up in the office on a Friday afternoon and declaring everyone is doing a rubbish job, telling them to have fun over the weekend and not worry about it but to come back bright and early on Monday morning and just be better.